Using Military Education Benefits

 It is most beneficial to submit the BRF once the student has registered for classes and finalized their schedule but please submit the BRF before the term start date to avoid late fees and service charges for students where tuition benefits are sent directly to Georgetown that cover the remaining balance on a student’s account.
 When completing the form, please read the instructions carefully and contact the School Certifying Official for clarification on any questions before submitting the form.

 To avoid payment and processing errors, if there is a change in enrollment after the BRF has been submitted, please contact your School Certifying Official by emailing firstname.lastname@example.org.
-If necessary, the School Certifying Official will amend the certification to reflect the appropriate courses and dates upon the conclusion of the Add/Drop period.
+If necessary, the School Certifying Official will update the BRF and amend the certification to reflect the appropriate courses and dates upon the conclusion of the Add/Drop period.

 As a reminder students must be logged into their Georgetown email account and logged out of any other Gmail account to access the BRF.